 What I particularly liked in this paper is calling out

 “Freemium as a marketing tactic, not a business model.”

-I strongly feel that, especially for SaaS products, starting with free and figuring out premium later (all too common) is backwards.
-If you know you are going to be charging for your product, start by validating if anyone will pay first.
-There is no better success metric and it leads to less waste in the long run.
-Focussing on the premium part of freemium first lets you really learn about your unique value proposition — the stuff that will get you paid.
+I strongly feel that, especially for SaaS products, starting with free and figuring out premium later (all too common) is backward.
+If you know that you will be charging for your product, start by validating if anyone will pay first.
+There is no better success metric, and it leads to less waste in the long run.
+Focussing on the premium part of freemium first lets you learn about your unique value proposition — the stuff that will get you paid.
 You can then come back and more intelligently offer a free plan (if you still want to) with the right success metrics clearly defined.
 Even if you think you have a one-dimensional pricing plan (number of projects) like I did, you’d be better served testing it with paying users because pricing experiments take a much bigger toll than other types of experiments.

 Practice Trumps Theory

-So how do I put all this to test:
+So how do I put all this to the test:

 The biggest mind shift in following a lean startup process is going from thinking you know something to testing everything you think you know.